floshin/acrolib/terminology.md

   * ...

-### Dynamics

-* Dynamic
-* Dynamics
-* **Link** is the technical term for when two dynamic elements are fluidly performed in immediate succession, without pausing and without a "reset", e.g. by a re-adjustment step or an additional squat/plié or any other initiation of force from zero.
-For instance: When catching a *Salto* back into *F2H*, decelerating the top through a squat, it would be a link if another salto is thrown from F2H by accelerating from the bottom of that very squat; it would not be a link if the first Salto is catched and the Base straightens the legs first and only throws the second Salto by squatting down again.
-This way a link can be part of an *Element Sequence*, but a sequence does not necessarily contain any link.

 ### Mounts

 * **Climb-up**, climbing from the floor over the legs of the base on the shoulders of the base.